AI Integration Ladder

 The ladder needs assignment labels

-This framework only works if assignments actually name their AI level.
-If the syllabus introduces the ladder but individual assignments never use it, students are left guessing where each task belongs.
+This framework works best when assignments actually name their AI level and the different levels make sense to students.
+If the syllabus introduces the ladder but individual assignments are not clear about how it applies in that case, students are left guessing what is allowable and how to satisfy the assignment.

 The hardest level is usually Level 1.
 “AI for support” sounds intuitive, but students may not know where support ends and substitution begins.
 It helps to give examples: asking AI to suggest possible counterarguments is support; submitting an AI-generated interpretation as your own close reading is substitution.